 GWM Car Insurance in Australia - What You Need to Know

-From an insurance perspective, GWM vehicles sit in the mid-range for insurance costs.
-While they're generally more affordable to buy than Japanese equivalents, insurance premiums can vary depending on the insurer's experience with the brand.
-As GWM builds its presence in Australia, parts availability and service network coverage continue to improve.
+From an insurance perspective, GWM vehicles sit in the mid-range for insurance costs in Australia.
+While they are generally more affordable to purchase than Japanese and Korean equivalents, insurance premiums can vary depending on the insurer's experience with the brand and the availability of claims data.
+As GWM's Australian presence grows rapidly, parts availability and service network coverage continue to improve.

-Most major Australian insurance providers - including AA Insurance, AMI, State, and Tower - offer cover for GWM vehicles.
+Most major Australian insurers - including AAMI, Allianz, Budget Direct, NRMA, and Youi - offer cover for GWM vehicles.
 See our full Australian car insurance comparison for more.

-• Safety ratings: GWM models have achieved solid ANCAP safety ratings, helping keep premiums competitive
+• 5-star ANCAP safety: The GWM Cannon has achieved a 5-star ANCAP safety rating, helping keep premiums competitive

-• EV option: The Ora electric hatchback offers an affordable EV option - check for battery cover in your policy
+• Ora EV option: The Ora electric hatchback offers an affordable EV option in Australia - check for battery cover in your insurance policy

-• Tank range: The Tank 300 and Tank 500 are larger, higher-value SUVs that sit in higher insurance groups
+• Tank off-road SUVs: The Tank 300 and Tank 500 are larger, higher-value off-road SUVs that sit in higher insurance groups due to their price and size

 GWM Insurance Costs by Model

 Estimated annual comprehensive insurance costs for GWM models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 30-year-old driver with a clean record in a Sydney suburb.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes